Press-Play-On-Tape/SpaceCab/README.md

 - [SH 2018-07-07] ~~When going back to the Title screen, the number on the sign disappears.~~
 - [SH 2018-07-10] ~~Fixed HUD issue on level 2.~~
 - [SH 2018-07-10] ~~Prevent fuel going down while refuelling.
 Not sure if this is actually fixed.
-   **[SC 2018-07-10] Not fixed yet!**
+  - **[SC 2018-07-10] Not fixed yet!**
-   [SH 2018-07-10] Fixed properly this time.~~
+  - [SH 2018-07-10] Fixed properly this time.~~
 - The life counter sometimes starts at 0 and then goes to nine when we lose a life, and does it infinitely so can't be gameOver, no idea what causes that.
-**This only occurs when you simply fly off the screen on the intro and do not carry a passenger.
+  - **This only occurs when you simply fly off the screen on the intro and do not carry a passenger.
 Will fix with intro**
 - Even when the customer says TO GATE, you can still deliver him to a numbered destination and have money.
 A fix for that could be to make the GATE a destination like the sign? and going thru the gate with the customer doesn't give money right now ( i think )
 - Player spawn point for level 3 and 4 isn't right.
 Need to find an easier way to knwo which offset to use or maybe use the same way we position the customers? that would make it easier for me when i design and add new levels.
-- [SH 2018-07-11] ~~Added level 5 but it's not loading after level 4 for some reason.  **Altered MAX_NUMBER_OF_LEVELS to 5 and moved this setting into the Levels.h so it is obvious.**
+- [SH 2018-07-11] ~~Added level 5 but it's not loading after level 4 for some reason.
+  - **Altered MAX_NUMBER_OF_LEVELS to 5 and moved this setting into the Levels.h so it is obvious.**

 ## Before going live:

 - Confirm number of levels (MAX_NUMBER_OF_LEVELS)
 - Confirm score to achieve in each level.
-  **[SC 2018-07-10] : it will be a number of customer requirement, some level will have only 1, for exemple in level 5 you only have to get 1 customer to the gate from the start, but the level is a hard one, so faster you can do it, the more money you get, but it's hard.**
+  - **[SC 2018-07-10] : It will be a number of customer requirement, some level will have only 1, for exemple in level 5 you only have to get 1 customer to the gate from the start, but the level is a hard one, so faster you can do it, the more money you get, but it's hard.**